 The federal poverty guidelines, also known as the federal poverty level (FPL), measure a household's poverty status based on its annual income.
 The FPL doesn’t look at just the income you take home—instead, your FPL is based on your modified adjusted gross income (MAGI).

-Where you fall on the FPL will change yearly because the guidelines are adjusted annually for inflation.
-The United States Department of Health and Human Services (HHS) releases the poverty guidelines at the beginning of each year.
+Where you fall on the FPL changes yearly.
+The federal government adjusts the guidelines annually for inflation.
+The Omnibus Budget Reconciliation Act (OBRA) of 1981 (42 U.S.C.
+9902(2)) requires the United States Department of Health and Human Services (HHS) to release the poverty guidelines at the beginning of each year.

-How do you calculate the federal poverty level?
+How does the government calculate the federal poverty level?

 The Department of Health and Human Services calculates the federal poverty guidelines based on the United States Census Bureau's poverty thresholds released in the previous year.

-A poverty threshold is determined based on a family's total income.
-If total household income is less than the federally set family income threshold, it's considered to be in poverty.
-It's calculated using income before taxes and is updated for inflation using the Consumer Price Index.
+The government determines the poverty threshold based on a family's total income.
+If total household income is less than the federally set family income threshold, the government considers the family to be in poverty.
+The threshold is calculated using income before taxes, and the DHHS updates it for inflation using the Consumer Price Index.

 Once the Census Bureau releases its numbers for the previous year, the Department of Health and Human Services uses this information to calculate the federal poverty level based on family size.

-How does the IRS use the federal poverty guidelines?
+How does the government use the federal poverty guidelines?

-The IRS uses federal poverty guidelines to determine your eligibility for several federal programs, including Medicaid, premium tax credits, and others.
+The DHHS, the IRS, and many state governments use federal poverty guidelines to determine your financial eligibility for several federal programs, including Medicaid, premium tax credits, cost-sharing reductions, and others.
 Let's go over each in more detail.

-To qualify for Medicaid, your income must be no more than 138% of the FPL.
-Depending on where you live and how many people you have in your household, that number will look slightly different for everyone.
+Your income must be no more than 138% of the FPL to qualify for Medicaid in states with expanded Medicaid coverage.
+That number will look slightly different for everyone, depending on where you live and how many people you have in your household.

-For example, a single adult living in California must make less than $20,130 a year to qualify1 for Medicaid.
-However, an individual living in Hawaii must earn less than $23,143 to qualify.
+For example, a single adult in California must make less than $21,597 per year to qualify for Medi-Cal, California’s state Medicaid program.
+However, an individual in Hawaii must earn less than $24,826 to qualify.

 If you reside in Puerto Rico, Medicaid uses a local poverty level instead of the FPL to determine eligibility.
 Additionally, the federal matching assistance percentage (FMAP) rate is applied until it reaches the Medicaid ceiling or the Affordable Care Act (ACA) funds granted to Puerto Rico run out.

-Another important use of the FPL is determining whether health insurance purchased through the federal or state-run markets is affordable and whether or not you're eligible for premium tax credits.
+Another important use of the FPL is determining eligibility for Marketplace subsidies.
+Depending on your income (and the affordability of your employer-sponsored health benefit), the health insurance you purchased through the federal or state-run marketplace may be eligible for premium tax credits.

-Premium tax credits were created by the Affordable Care Act to help individuals pay for their marketplace health insurance premiums, either as an advance credit each month or on their tax returns.
+The ACA created premium tax credits to help individuals pay for their marketplace health insurance premiums.
+You can choose to receive an advance credit each month or a credit on your income tax returns.

-Before Congress passed the American Rescue Plan in 2021, the government only considered an insurance policy affordable if the annual cost was between 2% and 9% of your income, depending on where you fell on the FPL.
+Before Congress passed the American Rescue Plan in 2021, the government only considered an insurance policy affordable if the annual cost for the benchmark plan was between 2% and 9% of your income, depending on where you fell on the FPL.
 You could receive a premium tax credit to lower your health insurance cost only if your income fell between 100% and 400% of the FPL.

-In 2022 Congress passed the Inflation Reduction Act.
-This extends the American Rescue Plan’s subsidies through 2025.
+In 2022, Congress passed the Inflation Reduction Act.
+This extends the American Rescue Plan’s subsidies through the end of 2025, making marketplace health coverage more affordable for all Americans.

-The American Rescue Plan and the Inflation Reduction Act mandate that all Americans pay at most 8.5% of their income for health insurance.
+The Inflation Reduction Act removed the income limit, mandating that all Americans pay at most 8.5% of their income for health insurance.
 This increased the number of Americans eligible for premium tax credits and how much they could receive.

 For example, people who earn between 100% and 150% of the FPL are now eligible for zero-premium coverage.
 Before, this group had to pay 2% or more of their income toward premiums.